ehsan11100/AdGuard/FAQ.md

-   ###  Custom block page for parental control and safe browsing filters
+   ###  Custom block page for Parental Control and Safe Browsing filters

 There is currently no way to set these parameters from the UI, so you'll need to edit the configuration file manually: